fravila08/Django-Revamp/Day1/part-II/Fields-Methods-Fixtures-and-Admin/README.md

 # Fields, Methods, Fixtures, Admin

-Earlier today we created a `Students` model, but we only touched the tip of the iceberg when it comes to model fields.
+Earlier today we created a `Pokemon` model, but we only touched the tip of the iceberg when it comes to model fields.
 Lets take it a step further and take a look at some useful fields, and validators.

 ## Useful Model Fields